kairosity/mp4-lionize/README.md

 - The cart dropdown is almost identical on mobile, although it shrinks a bit to fit on smaller mobiles such as the iphone5 & old SEs.
 - Also, it sits next to the hamburger icon on mobile, rather than alongside the rest of the links.
 - This was to ensure that it was super accessible to users as they shop.
+- It is also only present on mobile *if* the user has an item in their shopping bag.

 <br>